aherciya/azure-docs/articles/active-directory/develop/customize-webviews.md

 ## Change per interactive request

-Each request can be configured to override the default browser by changing the `MSALInteractiveTokenParameters.webviewParameters.webviewType` property before passing it to the `acquireTokenWithParameters:completionBlock:` API.
+Each request can be configured to override the default web component by changing the `MSALInteractiveTokenParameters.webviewParameters.webviewType` property before passing it to the `acquireTokenWithParameters:completionBlock:` API.

 Additionally, MSAL supports passing in a custom `WKWebView` by setting the `MSALInteractiveTokenParameters.webviewParameters.customWebView` property.